 - Treat insomnia

 - Improves digestion

-Although there are very few studies that can prove its effectiveness to healing diseases, aromatherapy targets the psychological aspect of a person, making him feel calm and relax, thus lessening the pain and perception of the disease.
+Although there are very few studies that can prove its effectiveness in healing diseases, aromatherapy targets a person’s psychological aspect, making him feel calm and relaxed, thus lessening the pain and perception of the disease.